The Key to Closing Industrial Sales with Multiple Buyers

 The first point of contact can also be a helpful member of the sales team.
 Once they believe in a product or service, they will be looking for information to convince others on their team of its value.

 Ask contacts what information they will find helpful to engage the rest of their team.
-This shows that a sales rep respects a prospects position within the company and is willing to work alongside them as a partner to get the right solution in place.
+This shows that a sales rep respects the position of a prospect within the company and is willing to work alongside them as a partner to get the right solution in place.

-As industrial sales progress, and the decision makers are identified, aim to arrange a meeting with everyone involved.
+As an industrial sale progresses and the decision makers are identified, aim to arrange a meeting with everyone involved.
 If senior staff are willing to dedicate their time to a sales meeting, it demonstrates that they are serious about making a purchase.
 Be cautious about promised meetings with senior team members that fail to materialize, this may be a sign that there is no real intent to buy right now.

 More importantly, a meeting with all decision makers is an opportunity to communicate the problems a product or service solves, in terms that buyers at different corporate levels will respond to.
 While the initial contact at a company is likely an ambassador for a product or service at this point, they may not understand how to clearly illustrate the problems that can be solved in other levels of the business.